 highlights of operations

-Today, the company has interests in two deepwater exploration projects in Brazil’s Campos Basin—the operated Frade project and the nonoperated Papa-Terra project.
+Today, the company has interests in two deepwater exploration projects in Brazil’s Campos Basin – the operated Frade project and the nonoperated Papa-Terra project.
 Since 2009, Chevron has invested significant time and resources developing the Frade Field.
-In 2015, we continued development of our Papa-Terra project, which is expected to be one of our largest investments in Brazil.
+In 2016, we continued development of the Papa-Terra project.
 We also have an interest in the deepwater Block CE-M715 in the Ceara Basin, offshore equatorial Brazil.

 Chevron owns lubricant and grease plants in Brazil as well as an Oronite® additive facility that produces a range of fuel and lubricant additives.

-Throughout Chevron’s long history in the country, we have worked closely with our partners to contribute to the community.
-The company invests in programs that generate economic opportunities for women and youth in Brazil.
+Throughout Chevron’s long history in the country, we have worked closely with our partners to contribute to the community, with a focus on programs that generate economic and educational opportunities for women and youth.

 exploration and production